Skip to main content

 As part of the test process, the following checks are performed:

-• MyPy: Type checking
+• MyPy: Type checking with comprehensive protocol validation

 • PyLint: Code analysis based on Google's Python style guide